 In two placebo-controlled OSA phase 3 studies with pooled safety analysis, treatment with tirzepatide resulted in a mean decrease in systolic and diastolic blood pressure of 9.0 mmHg and 3.8 mmHg, respectively, at Week 52.
 There was a mean decrease in systolic and diastolic blood pressure of 2.5 mmHg and 1.0 mmHg, respectively, in placebo treated patients at Week 52.

+In a placebo-controlled HFpEF phase 3 study, treatment with tirzepatide resulted in a mean decrease in systolic and diastolic blood pressure of 4 mmHg and 1 mmHg, respectively.
+Mean changes in systolic and diastolic blood pressure were <1 mmHg in placebo-treated patients.

 Other information